fillest/rtmp_load/readme.md

 # rtmp_load — a load testing tool for RTMP servers

+Rough performance numbers (10k threads on one host): CPU 20-50% of each core (uses all cores; Xeon E5-2640, Debian 6 3.2.0-0.bpo), 4-6 Gbit network usage (some SD streams), 14GB RAM

 ## Setup
 Tested on Ubuntu 12 and Debian 6
 ```bash